-After a big disappointment, April 2022.
-Sensing I was becoming constantly low again, I told my parents I wanted to change environment even if it was for the shortest of time.

-Arrangements were made and I went off to benin, stayed there for 2 weeks and I must say that was the beginning of a new phase for me.
-The family I stayed with, their positivity and peace of mind is not of this world.
-I began to question myself and I drew a lot of inspirations.
-One of the things I zeroed my mind on was that I was going to walk up to a company and ask them to take me in as an intern, pay or no pay.
-After series of research and going out to companies and making phone calls, a tech academy at Okota accepted me and I started with them.
-I wasn’t really getting what I wanted not that I didn’t make any progress.
-But alas!

 One night while researching through facebook, I stumbled across a post by NELSON ELAYE.
 And I was touched by it, because the summary of it all was encouraging software developers out there and also encouraging connecting with people and networking plus I had seen something that interested me more, he belonged to a community!!
 I had always wanted that, I wanted that guidance, I wanted that holding by the hand.
 So I messaged him with the link I saw attached to the post, the excitement in my voice didn’t allow him completely hear the Voice note I had sent but I strongly felt something that night/early morning, IMMENSE JOY, I felt I had reached the right place finally because of the content of his page.
 And I wasn’t wrong or should I say the hunch because I applied for an admission there and after series of interviews and screenings I got in!!

-Yayyyy, imagine how big my joy was.
+Imagine how big my joy was.
 That prestigious, “unique” , one big tech community is CODELAB.

 My goals became more defined and I had that desired community.
 That timeliness was also instilled in me because there was a deadline to everything.
 I became much more accountable and my goal was becoming a full stack software engineer became more achievable and clearer.
 I love CodeLab and so far I love my massive growth since the 2 months I have been admitted to CodeLab and it can only get better from here.